FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Special Meeting of of Municipal District of Cappamore - Kilmallock on Athenacey Graveyard - 16th May 2024.md

 The Senior Engineer also advised that this situation exists at numerous locations around the

+country and seeking legal advice on right of way is the most appropriate option.
+---
-country and seeking legal advice on right of way is the most appropriate option.--- The Director of Services reiterated that the mediation process undertaken in 2023 between
+The Director of Services reiterated that the mediation process undertaken in 2023 between

 the Community, Landowner and Local Authority was a confidential process and not for